Iran is ready for a new relationship with the US, but the clock is ticking, says Foreign Minister Javad Zarif - KESQ

 Asked just how swiftly Iran could scale back its uranium enrichment program to comply with the nuclear deal if the US lifts sanctions, Zarif said, “8,000 pounds of enriched uranium can go back to the previous amount in less than a day.”

-US Secretary of State Antony Blinken told NBC in an interview Sunday that the US assessed that it could be “a matter of weeks” before Tehran has enough nuclear material to develop a bomb, if it continues to ignore JCPOA constraints.
+US Secretary of State Antony Blinken told NBC in an interview Sunday that the US assessed that it could be “a matter of weeks” before Tehran has enough fissile material for a nuclear weapon if it continues to lift JCPOA constraints even further.

 But Iran has publicly insisted that it does not seek a nuclear weapon, a stance that Zarif reiterated on Monday.